 - Hearing Impairment Service

 Progress and Assessment

 Progress will be measured against the national age-related expectations.
-Where children have complex needs the use of P scales will be used to measure attainment and progress from KS1.
+Where children have complex needs the use of the Engagement Model will be used to measure attainment and progress from KS1.

 External professionals may be involved in more extended, detailed assessments to support the planning and next steps for an individual child.